bryantrobbins/docker-jenkins-swarm/README.md

 # How

+Caveat: You should check the Known Issues below.

-If you want to try this out, you should be able to:
+(Once those are fixed) if you want to try this out, you should be able to:
 * (duh) Install Docker on some host
 * Clone the repo
 * Build the jslave image in jslave/